 Psalm 135 is of note for its use of other passages from the Hebrew Scriptures.
-Almost every verse quotes the words or the idea of another Old Testament passage.
-Rather easily can be seen reference to four different Psalms, two passages from Deuteronomy, two from Jeremiah, and two from Exodus.
+Almost every verse quotes the words or the idea of another Old Testament passage, including four different psalms, two passages from Deuteronomy, two from Jeremiah, and two from Exodus.
 Derek Kidner wrote of Psalm 135, “Every verse of this psalm either echoes, quotes or is quoted by some other part of Scripture.”

 A. The good God, Creator and Redeemer.

 1. (1-2) A call to praise Yahweh.

 Praise Him, O you servants of the LORD!